-So that’s it folks!
-My Rhode Island adventures in the best season of all, Fall..
+So that’s it, folks!
+My Rhode Island in the Fall adventures in the best season of all, Autumn.
 I hope you Autumn lovers enjoyed my stories as much as I enjoyed sharing them with you!
-Hopefully you got some ideas for a nice trip this Fall!
+Hopefully, you got some ideas for a nice trip this Fall!
 Thank you for reading. 😊

-What would you do in Rhode Island if you had a weekend to explore in the Fall?
+What would you do in Rhode Island in the fall with a weekend to explore?

 I love hearing from my readers!
 Feel free to comment below and let me know if you enjoyed my post.